• More from M-W

 Popular in Grammar & Usage

-Commonly misspelled words, how to use em dashes (—), en dashes (–) , and hyphens (-), absent letters that are heard anyway, how to use accents and diacritical marks, on 'biweekly' and 'bimonthly', popular in wordplay, the words of the week - apr.
-19, 10 words from taylor swift songs (merriam's version), 9 superb owl words, 10 words for lesser-known games and sports, your favorite band is in the dictionary, games & quizzes.
+What's the difference between 'fascism' and 'socialism', more commonly misspelled words, commonly misspelled words, how to use em dashes (—), en dashes (–) , and hyphens (-), absent letters that are heard anyway, popular in wordplay, 8 words for lesser-known musical instruments, the words of the week - may 31, 9 superb owl words, 10 words for lesser-known games and sports, etymologies for every day of the week, games & quizzes.

 Play Blossom: Solve today's spelling word game by finding as many words as you can using just 7 letters.
 Longer words score more points.